rflandau/Orv/README.md

 Our API endpoints are handled by [Huma](https://huma.rocks/).

+VK requests (like vk.Join and vk.Hello) as well as API requests made in tests are built on top of [Resty](https://resty.dev/).

 # Special Thanks

 - Professors Patrick Tague and Pedro Bustamante, for all of your assistance, advice, support, and just general pleasantness to be around.